navyenzo/blBufferLIB/README.md

     - For example one thread could keep track of what it's read by using the ```read(0)``` function, while another thread would use ```read(1)``` function, another thread the ```read(-293)``` function and so on.

   - The blBuffer object instantiates a ```read<id>``` iterator if it doesn't have one yet, or uses the existing one if it already has one

-## Why would I want to use this?

-There could be many reasons where this blBuffer class would come in handy:

-- For example, it can be seen as a 2D-buffer to represent images or 2D matrices, which can be used interchangibly with opencv's "IplImage", "CvMat" and "cv::Mat" structures in opencv's algorithms

-  - It can be seen as a 3D-buffer to represent video streams, or 3D matrices

-  - It can be seen as a 3D-buffer to represent Laplacian Pyramids or Gaussian Pyramids

-  - It can be seen as a 4D-buffer to represent streams of Laplacian Pyramids or Gaussian Pyramids of videos or webcam feeds

-  - It can be seen as a generic N-Dimensional contiguous buffer to represent custom data for advanced analisys algorithm and more

-The main idea is that the data is contiguous, but is interpreted as an N-Dimensional space, so for example if you define a (3 x 4 x 6 x 10) buffer, the contiguous data will be seen as:

-- 10 different slices of (3 x 4 x 6) data points

-  - of which each slice is 6 pages of (3 x 4) data points

-  - of which each page is 4 columns of (3) data points

-  - of which each row is a single data point

 ## Under current development